-As you start out as a pharmacy professional, our learning programmes can equip you with the skills needed to offer new services in the community, or to extend your clinical knowledge within secondary care settings.
-We facilitate workshops and events throughout the country to encourage you to learn as part of a team and to network with colleagues.
-We also have a series of guides to support you in your personal development.
+As you start out as a pharmacist, our learning programmes can equip you with the skills to offer new services in the community, or to extend your clinical knowledge in secondary care settings.
+We facilitate workshops and events throughout England to encourage learning as part of a team, as well as networking with colleagues.
+We have also produced a series of guides to support you in your personal development.

 Our wide range of resources will help you to develop the diverse knowledge, skills and behaviours to meet the outcomes outlined in the five domains of the Royal Pharmaceutical Society (RPS)'s Post-registration foundation pharmacist curriculum.
 This curriculum is underpinned by the RPS Foundation Framework 2019, and has been designed to support early career pharmacists to further develop their capabilities to deliver safe and effective person-centred care.
 The outcomes place the patient, medicines optimisation and service delivery at the heart of the pharmacist’s role.

 If you are qualified as a pharmacist since 2021, you may be eligible for the CPPE Newly qualified pharmacist programme.
 Find out more about the programme and eligibility criteria here.

 Early career pharmacists working in community pharmacy who wish to build their confidence and competence but are not eligible for the CPPE Newly qualified pharmacist programme can access the Preparing for community pharmacy practice e-course.

 If you are a PCN pharmacist who has been recruited as part of the PCN additional roles reimbursement scheme, then you should apply for the Primary care pharmacy education pathway (PCPEP).
 More information and details of how to register can be found here.